-Steel coupling beams may be encased in reinforced concrete.
-Previous research (Gong and Shahrooz, 2001a, 2001b) indicates that nominal encasement significantly improves resistance to flange and web buckling, and enhances the strength of the coupling beam.
+Steel coupling beams may be encased sections, i.e., the coupling beam itself is encased in reinforced concrete.
+Previous research (Gong and Shahrooz, 2001a, 2001b) indicates that nominal encasement significantly improves resistance to flange and web buckling, which in turn enhances the shear strength and flexural strength of the coupling beam.
 The required embedment length must be computed recognizing the beneficial effects of encasement.
-Equations H4-2 and H4-2M for computing the shear strength of encased coupling beams are based on meeting the ACI 318 minimum shear reinforcement requirements.
+Equations H4-6 and H4-6M for computing the shear strength of encased coupling beams are based on meeting the ACI 318 minimum shear reinforcement requirements.
 Hence, minimum shear reinforcement needs to be provided regardless of the calculated value of shear force in the coupling beam.